 Recent research has demonstrated a link between highly processed foods and low mood.

-In one 2022 study of over 10,000 adults in the United States, the more UPFs participants ate, the more likely they were to report mild depression or feelings of anxiety.
-"There was a significant increase in mentally unhealthy days for those eating 60% or more of their calories from UPFs," Hecht, the study's author, said.
+In one 2022 study of more than 10,000 adults in the US, the more UPFs participants ate, the more likely they were to report mild depression or feelings of anxiety.

+"There was a significant increase in mentally unhealthy days for those eating 60 per cent or more of their calories from UPFs," said Dr Hecht, the study's author.
 "This is not proof of causation, but we can say that there seems to be an association."

 New research has also found a connection between high UPF consumption and cognitive decline.

-A 2022 study that followed nearly 11,000 Brazilian adults over a decade found a correlation between eating ultraprocessed foods and worse cognitive function (the ability to learn, remember, reason and solve problems).
+A 2022 study that followed nearly 11,000 Brazilian adults over a decade found a correlation between eating ultra-processed foods and worsening cognitive function (the ability to learn, remember, reason and solve problems).

-"While we have a natural decline in these abilities with age, we saw that this decline accelerated by 28% in people who consume more than 20% of their calories from UPFs," said Natalia Gomes Goncalves, a professor at the University of São Paulo Medical School and the lead author of the study.
+"While we have a natural decline in these abilities with age, we saw that this decline accelerated by 28 per cent in people who consume more than 20 per cent of their calories from UPFs," said professor Natalia Gomes Goncalves at the University of Sao Paulo Medical School and the lead author of the study.

-It's possible that eating a healthy diet may offset the detrimental effects of eating ultraprocessed foods.
-The Brazilian researchers found that following a healthy eating regimen, like the MIND diet - which is rich in whole grains, green leafy vegetables, legumes, nuts, berries, fish, chicken and olive oil - greatly reduced the dementia risk associated with consuming ultraprocessed foods.
-Those who followed the MIND diet but still ate UPFs "had no association between UPF consumption and cognitive decline", Goncalves said, adding that researchers still don't know what a safe quantity of UPFs is.
+It is possible that eating a healthy diet may offset the detrimental effects of eating ultra-processed foods.

+The Brazilian researchers found that following a healthy eating regimen, like the Mind diet - rich in whole grains, green leafy vegetables, legumes, nuts, berries, fish, chicken and olive oil - greatly reduced the dementia risk associated with consuming ultra-processed foods.

+Those who followed the Mind diet, but still ate UPFs "had no association between UPF consumption and cognitive decline", Prof Goncalves said, adding that researchers still do not know what a safe quantity of UPFs is.